Agenus Inc. (AGEN) Shares Rise Despite Market Challenges

 Conclusion

-In summary, Agenus Inc. (AGEN) has had a mixed performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In a nutshell, Agenus Inc. (AGEN) has experienced a mixed performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.